BrandonCorey/js109/study_guide_written.md

 **Object Data Types**
 - Simple Object --> A collection of key value pairs
 - Array --> an ordered list of data types (do not have to be same data type)
+- Functions --> A named, extracted unit of code that can be executed repeatedly throughout a program
+- Dates

 *These data types can be represented as literals*
 - A literal is any notation that lets you represent a fixed value in source code